oroinc/documentation/user/back-office/sales/orders/create.rst

 The Create Order form opens prepopulated with the information from the RFQ:

-4. Amend or add new details to the order, if necessary, as described in :ref:`the Create an Order from Scratch topic <user-guide--sales--orders--create>`.
+4. Amend or add new details to the order, as described in :ref:`the Create an Order from Scratch topic <user-guide--sales--orders--create>`.

    .. warning:: When you modify the order content, order totals and shipping costs may change.
-Please, review the shipping method selection before saving the order to make sure that the shipping cost is acceptable.
+Please, review the shipping method selection before saving the order to ensure that the shipping cost is acceptable.

 5. Click **Save** when you have finished.